SPECIAL OPERATIONS COMMAND – AUSTRALIA

 SOLS aims to employ volunteers who are selected for their trade competency and their ability to encapsulate a culture that supports exceptional performance.
 Although a relatively new organisation, SOLS is proud of its short history, has high calibre people and is continually striving to provide the most effective and innovative logistic support to its dependent units.

-SPECIAL OPERATIONS COMMAND EDUCATION & TRAINING CENTRE (SOTEC)
+DEFENCE SPECIAL OPERATIONS TRAINING & EDUCATION CENTRE (DSOTEC)

 Quality people form the bedrock of Australian Special Operations capability.
 As such, the task of attracting, selecting and training physically and mentally robust individuals to provide the next generation of Special Forces operators is an essential precursor to the delivery of this collective capability to the battlefield.
 Physical toughness is an important attribute however is only one of a myriad of components the Special Forces operator must possess.
 Judgement, decisiveness, mental dexterity, leadership, innovation and humility are all core elements required by Special Forces soldiers and officers alike.
 These attributes will be thoroughly exposed, observed, reviewed and assessed to ensure each individual that is selected for service within Special Forces can meet the high standards that are expected of him.